 If you have a waiting area with chairs and tables, try to wipe them down using EPA-approved disinfectants after each use.
 If your waiting area is usually busy, take advantage of lunch hour if your workplace is closed to the public or quiet periods in the day when you can clean.
-Pay attention to armrests and other places where people most usually rest their hands.
+Pay attention to armrests and other places where people most usually place their hands.

 Remove any magazines, toys, and other distractions you might put out to entertain waiting visitors.
 These items are often too difficult to clean effectively.
 If you do choose to keep some distractions available, particularly toys, choose ones with surfaces that are easy to access for cleaning.

 If your staff members have individual, wired telephones, clean them with disinfectant wipes before the start of each shift, and before and after any other person uses the phone.
 Pay particular attention to the handset and the dial pad.
 Consider removing shared telephones, as they’re harder to keep track of cleaning and more likely to result in any sickness spreading rapidly through your company.

 For the most effective containment of any type of virus or infection in the workplace, it’s best if your staff have their own desks and chairs.
 If this isn’t possible, ensure that everything is wiped down between changes.

 Desk surfaces should be cleaned with EPA-approved solutions when new staff members begin to use them, and after anyone has eaten at the desk.

 You should also encourage employees to clean telephones and computer mice and keyboards at the start of each shift, and before and after changing users.

 Cleaning break rooms and kitchens